Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: Conclusions

 \section{Conclusions}

-The analytical formula for the cross section of hadron production from $\elp\elm$ collisions around the narrow charmouinum resonances is given.
-Comparisons between the analytical formula and the direct two folds of integrations shows good accuracy that the difference between the two cross section results is no more than 1\%.
-Besides, comparison in the cross section between the analytical formula and the ConExc generator also shows good consistence.
-Most importantly, the analytical formula can greatly shorten the computing time, which is of great significance for experiments to extract the parameters of narrow charmonium resonances.
+In summary, the analytical formula for the cross section of hadron production from $\elp\elm$ collisions around the narrow charmouinum resonances in $\tau$-charm energy region has been presented.
+Comparisons between the analytical formula and the direct two folds of integrations shows good accuracy, with the difference between the two cross section results for meson pairs being no more than 1.5\%, and no more than 5\% for bayron pairs.
+Based on the IO check, the observed difference will not introduce any bias in parameter determination for experiments involving cross sections with a 5\% uncertainty.
+Users are advised to conduct the IO check independently for the specific physical channel in question.
+Additionally, the comparison in the cross section between the analytical formula and the {\sc ConExc} generator also shows good consistency.
+Most importantly, the analytical formula can greatly shorten the computing time, which is of great significance for experiments to extract the parameters of narrow charmonium resonances, and helpful for efficient determinations for each branching ratios.
+Finally, for those interested in the AAF, more information can be found at the link: https://github.com/yakuma320/phase\_measurement/blob/main/AAF.C.

+{\it The authors would like to express their gratitude to the staff of BESIII and the IHEP computing center for their strong support.
+We are grateful to Prof. Changzhang Yuan for his suggestion as well as Prof. Xiaohu Mo for their kind help and benificial discussions.}